 If you don’t mind lugging around a propane tank, then a propane heater could be the right solution for your camper van needs.
 Propane tanks are relatively inexpensive and can be found at most petrol stations or grocery stores.

-The tanks can also be hooked up to other camping appliances besides heating, which is an added bonus.
+The tanks can also be hooked up to other camping appliances besides heating, which is an added bonus, such as a portable propane fire pit.

 Propane heaters are great options for short or long term van lifers.
 If you’re spending a lot of time on the road, you can also invest in a propane furnace that can generate a lot of heat for your vehicle.